300 Miles of Beaches – How to Find Yours

 Public vs Private Beaches

-All beaches in Puerto Rico are public (at least up to the high-tide mark), unless the beach is man-made (such as the beach at the Caribe Hilton in San Juan).
-That means that if you want to visit the beach at the Wyndham Rio Mar (for example), even if you’re not a guest at the resort, you’re allowed to.
+All beaches in Puerto Rico are public (at least up to the high-tide mark).
+That means that if you want to visit the beach at a gated resort such as the Wyndham Rio Mar (for example), even if you’re not a guest at the resort, they are supposed to let you.

 Resorts, hotels and other establishments on seemingly private beaches have to provide beach access to "their" beaches.
 Having said that, no one says that they have to provide easy beach access.